Pocket LOOX: Navigation models

 Pocket LOOX navigation systems were powered by Navigon MobileNavigator|6s.
 There were 9 maps supplied with device, covering 37 European countries.
-Main difference between N100 and N110 is that N100 did not have any built-in user accessible memory, but came with 1 GB Mini SD card.
-N110 on the other hand had 2 GB built-in memory and a free Mini SD expansion slot.
+Main difference between N100 and N110 is that N100 did not have any built-in user accessible memory, but came with 1 GB MiniSD card.
+N110 on the other hand had 2 GB built-in memory and a free MiniSD expansion slot.